KomodoPlatform/developer-docs/docs/basic-docs/smart-chains/smart-chain-setup/smart-chain-customizations.md

 ./komodod -ac_name=HELLOWORLD -ac_supply=777777 -ac_reward=100000000 &
 ```

 A 0 coin pre-mine with a 1-coin block reward that does not end.
-This is an example of a pure PoW asset chain that has no pre-mined coins.
+This is an example of a pure PoW Smart Chain that has no pre-mined coins.

 ```bash
 ./komodod -ac_name=HELLOWORLD -ac_supply=0 -ac_reward=100000000 &